Square Path Navigation using Encoder with the VEX Microcontroller

 5. Connect the battery supply to the VEX Microcontroller.

-Task 2 - Configure a Simulink model in External Mode and verify the Encoder block
+Task 2 - Configure a Simulink model for parameter tuning and verify the Encoder block

-In this task, you will configure a Simulink model in External mode to read the rotation of the DC Motor using the Integrated Encoder Module and display it on the Display block.
+In this task, you will configure a Simulink model for parameter tuning to read the rotation of the DC Motor using the Integrated Encoder Module and display it on the Display block.

 1. Open the pre-configured model.
 In this model, the output of the encoder block is connected to the input of a Display block.
 Make sure that the parameter value for Sequence order from I2C port for the encoder block is according to the sensor connection in Task 1.
 A Constant block provides a speed input of 30 to the DC Motor block.

-2. See Signal Monitoring and Parameter Tuning with External Mode to prepare and run this model in External mode.
+2. See to prepare and run this model for parameter tuning.

-3. While the model is running in External mode, observe the tick count value in Display block.
+3. While the model is running, observe the tick count value in Display block.
 Try specifying a negative value for the motor speed using the Constant block and observe the tick count value.
 Observe that the tick value increases for anti-clockwise rotation and decreases for clockwise rotation.

 In Task 1 and 2, you learnt how to connect the VEX Integrated Encoder Module to the VEX microcontroller and verify the tick value read by the encoder block in External mode simulation.